Sam and Diane: First-run reception

-Subsequent reception
+Retrospective reception

 2000s

 In February 2002 Bill Simmons, a former writer for ESPN, appreciated Sam and Diane's sexual tension but called their engagement a "jumping the shark" moment.
 In November 2002 Mathew Gilbert of The Boston Globe called Sam and Diane one of "TV's classic couples."
 They were 50th on Bravo's 100 Greatest TV Characters 2004 list, and in February 2007 Sam and Diane were number one on IGN's Top 10 Favorite TV Couples list.
 Cynthia Greenwood wrote in her 2008 book The Complete Idiot's Guide to Shakespeare's Plays that Sam and Diane's relationship was comparable to that of Beatrice and Benedick in Much Ado About Nothing, filled with tension and insults concealing their feelings for each other.

 In May 2007, The Huffington Post writer Julia Ward called their relationship one of a number of "inevitable, yet doomed romances."
 MSN writer Jessica Piha in 2000s listed the pair as one of "TV's top couples".
 In 2009, Josh Bell of About.com called Sam and Diane "the template for countless future sitcom couples [filled] with sexual tension".
 In March 2009 Dave & Dave of WQED-TV wrote, "The whole Sam-Dian [sic] thing got in the way of a lot of humor but the sight [of] George [sic] and Cliffy sitting at the bar makes me laugh every time."
 At the September 2009 Comic-Con, Johnny Galecki of The Big Bang Theory exemplified a "non-traditional relationship" with Sam and Diane and said that "not all couples meet, get together, and marry."

 Critics on The A.V.
 Club have reviewed the relationship, with Noel Murray calling them one of "[Ten] TV Romances for the Ages" in February 2006.
 In September 2009, critics considered Sam and Diane's relationship fun to watch; it did not spoil Cheers, since the show's genius lay in the writers' freedom to risk alienating the audience.

 2010s

 On January 28, 2011 a critic wrote on CraveOnline, "The ill-fated love affair of a prissy barmaid and a retired, egomaniacal relief pitcher made an art out of teasing a love story ... ", ranking Cheers one of the "Best TV Romance Shows".
 In the March 2, 2011 issue of the Chicago Sun Times, Walter Podrazik wrote that both characters were the focus of Cheers.
 However, since Shelley Long departed from the series in 1987, Podrazik observed that the series changed its focus into an ensemble.
 On March 11, 2011, Beth Brindle of HowStuffWorks called their relationship "completely unrealistic".
-In that same year, Ben Shapiro wrote that Sam has influenced Diane to loosen "uptight sexuality" and become "the sexualized feminist, the liberated woman."